k2-fsa/sherpa/README.md

 You can use `./sherpa/bin/offline_client.py --help` to view the usage message.

-The following show how to use the client send some test waves to the server for recognition.
+The following shows how to use the client to send some test waves to the server for recognition.

 ```bash